Lory1990/mia-platform-php-template/README.md

  # PHP Template for Mia Platform
-This is a template to be used in Mia Platform console to create a new Micrtoservice using [PHP](https://www.php.net).
+This is a template to be used in Mia Platform console to create a new Microservice using [PHP](https://www.php.net).

 The microservice comes with one page, the `index` one.
 It implements also the technical endpoints for Kubernetes
 ```